Published: September 25, 2020

-Every day thousands of dollars are transferred via a banking app.
-Because of that, a mobile banking app is a hotspot for hackers.
+Every day, thousands of dollars are transferred via banking apps.
+Because of that, mobile banking apps are hotspots for hackers.

 End-to-end encryption is something that solves the problem.
 Basically, end-to-end encryption (E2EE) is a system of communication and transactions where no one monitoring the network — not hackers, not the government, and not the company that facilitates your action — can see the content and details of the action done.

 The best part about E2EE is that it doesn’t require expensive technologies, additional training, or staff.
 It’s simply provided by leading payment processors.

 Attention!
-Don’t confuse the term with fingerprints as a biometric scanning.
+Don’t confuse the term with fingerprints as a biometric scan.

 Device fingerprinting is a way to combine different sets of signals of a device — what operating system it’s built on, browser type, screen size, IP address, location, time, language — to identify it as a unique device.

 In the banking industry, it’s used for checking whether a person trying to enter an account is the person who’s the owner of that account based on whether they’re using a device or browser that has been previously used to log in.

-Normally, if the device doesn’t get recognized, an owner gets a notification, text message, or an email with an alert of a potential fraud or hacker attack.
+Normally, if the device doesn’t get recognized, an owner gets a notification, a text message, or an email with an alert of a potential fraud or hacker attack.

 You might have noticed that sometimes you get a notification from an app saying “Suspicious activity has been noticed” or something similar.
-That’s all because you did an action that has never been done before while you’ve been using a mobile app.
+That’s because you did an action that has never been done before while you’ve been using a mobile app.

 You may see some similarities between this description and device fingerprinting, but while device fingerprinting tracks the device itself, behavioral analysis is aimed at your actions.

 Such an analysis is implemented in an app via specialized software that monitors login location and online account activity.

-Usually, the main key features needed for this analysis are:
+Usually, the main key features needed for this analysis include: